reactive-firewall/multicast/docs/FAQ.md

         p.join() # if not already handled don't forget to join the process and other overhead
     # hint: if you use a loop and need to know the exit code
     didWork = (p is not None and int(p.exitcode) <= int(0))  # e.g. check for success

 ```

 > [!WARNING]
-> Caveat: the above examples assume the reader is knowledgeable about general `IPC` theory and
+> Caveat: the above examples assume the reader is knowledgeable about general
-> the standard python `multiprocessing` module and its use.
+> interprocess communication theory and the standard python `multiprocessing` module and its use.
+> Together these examples demonstrate a trivial message passing IPC using multicast python sockets.

 Here is a
 [more CLI focused way to test](https://github.com/reactive-firewall/multicast/blob/389c93eb86e012a38edb88b3b81c7d4aa55e843a/tests/test_usage.py#L385C2-L432C43)
-as another example of how to use the module.
+as another trivial example of how to use the module.

+### How do I run and interpret the test suite for this project?

+To run the test suite, follow the instructions in the [Testing Guide](https://github.com/reactive-firewall/multicast/tree/HEAD/docs/Testing.md).

+The guide explains test organization, and how to run tests outside CI/CD.

+### How is continuous integration (CI) set up for this repository?

+CI is configured as described in the [CI Guide](https://github.com/reactive-firewall/multicast/tree/HEAD/docs/CI.md).
+Key points:

+Automated builds and tests are run via GitHub Actions.
+Each pull request is tested for
+compatibility and code quality.
+The guide details the CI workflow files, environment variables,
+and what to expect when contributing changes.

 ### What are the defaults?